 (i) All test methods defined in Paragraph (h) of this Rule shall be conducted at typical operating conditions and flow rates.

-(j) The owner or operator of any facility subject to this Rule shall demonstrate compliance with RACT applicability requirements by calculating volatile organic compounds emissions and keep records of the basis of the calculations required by the Rules .0605 and .0903 of this Subchapter.
+(j) The owner or operator of any facility subject to this Rule shall demonstrate compliance with RACT applicability requirements by calculating volatile organic compounds emissions and keep records of the basis of the calculations required by 15A NCAC 02D .0605 and 15A NCAC 02D .0903.
 Volatile organic compounds emissions from offset lithographic printing and letterpress printing shall be determined by permit condition requirements or by using the following retention and capture efficiency factors:

 (1) the retention factors are: